OpenMendel/VCFTools.jl/docs/src/conformgt.md

 Below command instructs `conformgt_by_id` to
 0. Match the markers in `tgtvcf` file to those in `refvcf` file by IDs, from position 20000086 to 20099941 on chromosome 22
 0. Adjust target VCF markers so that chromosome strand and allele order match the VCF reference file
 0. Test the allele frequencies being equal between the target and reference markers.
-The last argument specifies the significance level.
-Setting it to `0==false` effectively disable this test.
-Setting it to `1` effectively rejects all tests and not matched markers are output
+The last argument specifies the significance level   Setting it to `0==false` effectively disable this test.
+Setting it to `1` effectively rejects all tests and no matched markers are output
 0. The matched VCF records are written into files `outfile.tgt.vcf.gz` and `outfile.ref.vcf.gz`, both with only GT field